Effects of pornography: Sexual satisfaction

-Despite the lack of evidence for more physical issues with sexual function, pornography is correlated with lower sexual desire and sexual satisfaction.
+Despite the lack of evidence for more physical issues with sexual function, pornography is correlated with lower sexual desire and sexual satisfaction (there are significant, but very low correlations).
+(Note: The percentage of explained variance is ridiculously low.)
 However, a causal link has not been established.
 It may be that causation is reversed and lower sexual satisfaction drives pornography use.
-In a meta-analysis on pornography consumption and satisfaction, Wright et al. (2017) found a depreciation of marriage satisfaction having an r squared=0.01 (it explained extremely few of the variation).
+In a meta-analysis on pornography consumption and satisfaction, Wright et al. (2017) found a depreciation of marriage satisfaction having an r squared=0.01 (it explained extremely few of the variance).
 That is, the correlation is significant, but very weak.

 In the same analysis, the authors found no consistent overall link between women's pornography consumption and elements of satisfaction studied to date, though noted that "If women's satisfaction in these domains is positively or negatively affected, it likely occurs within specific subgroups that have been less frequently studied or under circumstances not yet identified."
 In contrast, they found that "Men as a group, on the other hand, do demonstrate lower sexual and relational satisfaction (but apparently not self and body satisfaction) as a function of their pornography consumption.
 While there may be a reciprocal element to these dynamics (i.e., lower sexual and relational satisfaction leading to pornography consumption), the convergence of results across cross-sectional survey, longitudinal survey, and experimental results points to an overall negative effect of pornography on men's sexual and relational satisfaction."